 In Colorado’s popular resort towns, Rocky Mountain Adventure Rentals in Vail offers views of Gore Range peaks on the skyline and Colorado wildflowers bursting into bloom.
 Pedego Electric Bikes now offers rentals and rides on extensive paths through Vail, Beaver Creek and Avon.
 What’s more, they’ll even deliver e-bikes to guests staying in those areas, along with all of Eagle County, Aspen and the entire Western Slope.

 A new Podego Denver mega-store has opened next to the Broncos’ Mile High Stadium, immediately becoming one of the largest e-bike shops in the country.
-Just a moderate drive away, Boulder Cycle Sport in Boulder and ThunderBolt Peak in Snow Mountain Ranch (minutes from Rocky Mountain National Park) both love to share their e-biking passion with guests wanting to take a spin for the first time.
+Just a moderate drive away, Boulder Cycle Sport in Boulder loves to share its e-biking passion with guests wanting to take a spin for the first time.
+Or, hop over to e-bike of Colorado in Louisville for a variety of rental options.

 And GoodTurn Electric Cycles in Littleton offers lighter beach cruiser models balancing style and comfort, plus sturdier fat-tire e-bikes suitable for riding through the snow.
 Yes, snow.
 How do you think your regular bike would handle that challenge?